-Bangladesh is one of the world's most densely populated countries, with its people crammed into a delta of rivers that empties into the Bay of Bengal.
+Bangladesh is one of the world's most densely-populated countries, with its people crammed into a delta of rivers that empty into the Bay of Bengal.

-Poverty is deep and widespread; almost half of the population live on less than one dollar a day.
-However, Bangladesh has reduced population growth and improved health and education.
+Poverty is widespread, but Bangladesh has in recent years reduced population growth and improved health and education.

 Formerly East Pakistan, Bangladesh came into being only in 1971, when the two parts of Pakistan split after a bitter war which drew in neighbouring India.

 Bangladesh spent 15 years under military rule and, although democracy was restored in 1990, the political scene remains volatile.
 Islamist extremism has also been rising in the traditionally tolerant country.

 Bangladesh is low-lying and vulnerable to flooding and cyclones.
 It stands to be badly affected by any rise in sea levels.

 Abdul Hamid, formerly the speaker of parliament, was elected unopposed to the ceremonial post in 2013.
 He was elected unopposed for a second consecutive term in February 2018.

 Prime minister: Sheikh Hasina

 Sheikh Hasina started a third term as prime minister in January 2014, after her Awami League won elections boycotted by the opposition amid an ongoing political crisis.